DiUS/s4pp-gateway/README.md

 # or exit code not given by the 'normal exit' stanza.
 respawn

+# respawn the job indefinitely in the hope the API will eventually be available
+respawn limit unlimited

 pre-start script
     echo "[`date`] s4ppgw starting" >> /var/log/s4pp.log
 end script